spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 ## How to interact with authority changes

-The `GetAuthorityChangesReceived` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system) allows you to retrieve a list of all the authority changes for an entity-component pair that have occured since the last tick.
+The `GetAuthorityChangesReceived` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system) allows you to retrieve a list of all the authority changes for an entity-component pair that have occured since the previous frame.

-Below is an example of doing something when a worker instance gains authority over a SpatialOS component:
+Below is an example of iterating through all `PlayerInput` components that the worker instance has just gained authority over.
+You can iterate through the matching components using the ECS `.ForEach` syntax.

 ```csharp
 public class OnPlayerSpawnSystem : ComponentSystem